scrabbletank/farhome-rules/eberron.md

 - **Range:** 6
 - **Duration:** 5 minutes, concentration

 Causes bright pale moonlight to emanate from the caster.
-All creatures within range must make a dexterity saving throw to avoid the light.
-On failure, they cast a spectral shadow emitting from their body while within the light.
+All creatures within range must make a dexterity saving throw to avoid the light  On failure, those creatures cast a spectral shadow emitting from their body while within the light.
 Any attack roll against an affected creature or object has advantage if the attacker can see the spectral light emitted from a creature.

+Increases the range by 2 tiles for every level cast above 3rd.

+#### Control Water
+*3rd level*

+- **Casting Time:** 9 AP
+- **Range:** 10
+- **Duration:** 2 minutes, concentration

+Control water and move it to your will.
+Make a spellcasting roll, adding a terrible die for every 10 cubic feet of water that you wish to move.
+On success, you can will that amount of water to move.
+The water cannot defy gravity, but it can prevent the movement of water that is not being controlled.

+Increase the amount of water controlled by 10 cubic feet of water per terrible die for every level above 3rd.

 ### Fourth Level

+#### Stone Pillar
+*4th level*

+- **Casting Time:** 9 AP
+- **Range:** 4
+- **Duration:** permanent
+- **Damage Type:** Bludgeoning

+Causes a pillar that's 5ft in diameter to emerge from a chosen stone surface.
+The pillar moves outward from the surface 30ft over the course of 20 seconds.
+Any creature that is on the pillar when it starts to rise can make a dexterity save against your spellcasting roll to get off of the pillar.
+If the pillar pushes into another surface, any create that is crushed takes 2 wounds and 2 wound dice in damage.
+The creature is then restrained and must succeed on an athletics check contested with your spellcasting roll.

+The pillar can move another 30ft for every level cast above 4th.
+The pillar still moves at the same speed, however.

 #### Corrosive Spray
 *4th level*